vinayak1986/Gettingandcleaningdata/README.md

 # Overview
-The _run_analysis.R_ script loads & merges the test & train data sets from the working directory as detailed in the Codebook.
+The _run_analysis.R_ script loads & merges the test & train data sets from the working directory.
 It also cleans & tidies the data sets for further analysis.
 Below provided is a high-level overview of the steps performed in the cleaning process involved:
 1. The training data set with 561 time & frequency domain variables was imported from _X_train.txt_.
 2. The test data set with the same variables was imported from _X_test.txt_.
 3. The activity labels list for the training data was imported from _Y_train.txt_.